sfchronicle/react-newsapp/README.md

 ## Modifying the settings

 You can change the template dummy data to real project data by modifying the values found in `public-config.json` and `private-config.json`.
 These values will propagate throughout the app.

+You may also store arbitrary data in `public-config.json` as long as the required original keys remain in place.

 ## Pulling in data